Introduction

 • If you prefer not to wear your glasses, that is also fine.

-• If you have prisms in your glasses, your prescription will be less, but you will most likely still need prism glasses after surgery.
+• If you have prisms in your glasses for double vision you will most likely still need them after surgery.

 When can I drive?